Key Takeaways

 Normal ABG values reference table

-The following table displays normal adult arterial blood gas ranges.
+This normal ABG values chart displays the standard adult arterial blood gas normal ranges.
 Always reference your facility’s laboratory values, as ranges may vary slightly based on equipment, altitude, and patient population.
 Pediatric and COPD-specific ranges appear below the standard adult values.

 | Parameter | Normal Adult Range | Clinical Significance |